X

 Germany

-The Germans made Oktoberfest popular, so it’s not surprising that beer is a big deal in the country.
+The Germans made Oktoberfest popular, so it’s not surprising that beer is big deal in the country.
 It is said that one of the best beers in the world is made in Cologne, called Kolsch.
 Since 1986, the beer can only be brewed in the Cologne region.
-Also, it must be served at a temperature of ten degrees Celsius in a long thin glass called Stange or pile.
+Also, it must be served at a temperature of ten degrees Celsius in a long thin custom beer glass called Stange or pile.
 A serving size is only 0.1 or 0.2 liters to fully enjoy the robustness of the flavor of the beer.
 When saying a toast, the Germans exclaim, “Prost!” which translates to “may it be good.”

 Ireland